Heavy Equipment Maintenance

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.8%|

 Online Heavy Equipment Maintenance Programs

-In the 2017-2018 academic year, 344 schools offered some type of heavy/industrial equipment maintenance program.
+In 2018-2019, 340 schools offered a equipment maintenance program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.